Raizaroar/Cybersecurity-Portfolio-Raiza/labs/02-Web-Application-Security/sql-injection-labs/Lab01-SQLi-Scanner-DVWA/README.md

 This project implements an entry-level SQL injection vulnerability scanner that tests web forms with basic payloads.
 The scanner identifies vulnerabilities by detecting typical SQL error messages (MySQL, PostgreSQL, MSSQL) and analyzes changes in the HTTP status code.
 It was successfully tested against DVWA, identifying three injection points in low and medium security modes.

 METHODOLOGY
-Machine Used: Kali Linux 2024.x (VM)
+Machine Used: Kali Linux 2025.2(VM)
 Test Environment: DVWA (Damn Vulnerable Web Application) in Docker